-Trade Finance Explained: 5 Facts You Need to Know
+5 Facts You Need to Know About Trade Finance

 Smaller businesses often have very limited access to loans and other forms of interim financing to cover the cost of goods they plan to buy or sell.
 Even with a confirmed order for products, many banks won't provide loans or overdraft protection for these types of transactions.

-Business owners, both small and large, don't want to have their own money tied up in shipments of goods that could, for example, take four to six weeks or more to arrive from an overseas manufacturer.
+Business owners, both small and large, don't want their own money tied up in shipments of goods that could take four to six weeks or more to arrive from an overseas manufacturer.

 How the Process Works

-Trade finance covers different types of activities such as issuing letters of credit, lending, forfaiting, export credit and financing, and factoring.
+Trade finance covers different types of activities including issuing letters of credit, lending, forfaiting, export credit and financing, and factoring.
 The trade financing process involves several different parties, including the buyer and seller, the trade financier, export credit agencies, and insurers.

 1. Trade Finance Reduces Payment Risk